morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Some distros do not install firmware, Debian is an example, and some distros may not do it right so you need to check the [firmware](https://github.com/morrownr/USB-WiFi/blob/main/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md) to see if it needs to be installed or upgraded.
+Keep in mind that firmware file names do not change so you have to compare file sized to determine if you have the latest version.
 The symptom of a firmware problem is that the adapter does not show up... just like if there is no driver installed.
 For adapters that use in-kernel drivers to function properly, the driver (module) is required AND the firmware is required.
 The absence of either will cause the adapter to not show up on boot.